-The wickedness that consumed the people had first filled the hearts of judges, kings, princes, and priests, which already many generations before had filtered all the way down to the slave's hovel.
-Nations do not escape such long-standing thought and behavioral patterns easily or quickly.
-Not merely the hands, but more basically, the hearts of Judah had to be converted!
-Josiah was well on the way to doing the former by the time of Jeremiah's call.
-It would be Jeremiah's task to do the latter, for without this accomplishment, the former would be very short-lived, which history reveals it was.
+The wickedness that consumed the people had a long history and involved every stratum of Hebrew society.
+Reaching back for several generations to the early judges not long after Joshua, it prevailed in kings, princes, and priests, and filtered all the way down to the lowliest citizen.
+Only a few righteous kings were exceptions in Judah.
+There were exceptions among the kings of Israel.
+Nations do not escape such long-standing thought and behavioral patterns easily or quickly, if at all.
+Not merely the hands, but more basically, the hearts of Judah had to be converted.
+Josiah's restoration effort was well underway by the time of Jeremiah's call.
+Josiah exorcised Judah and the remnant of Israel of all of the outward trappings of idolatry.
+It would be Jeremiah's task to eliminate it from the hearts of the people, for without this accomplishment, the former would be very short-lived, which history reveals was the case.

 To learn the essence of God's definition of faithful preachers and preaching we need to return repeatedly to the prophets as our models.
-There is no greater model than Jeremiah, both in that which God commissioned him to do and in the way he responded to it.
-In God's commission to Jeremiah one can see the significance of the work to which he was called and the great responsibility which God placed upon him.
-When one reads Jeremiah's two books one is struck with the degree to which he comprehended both of these elements of his work.
-Surely, it is not too much to say that no mere man ever surpassed his faithfulness in discharging his assigned task and none ever did so under greater duress, opposition, and suffering.
-The key to the incomparable work and life of Jeremiah is found in the call he received from God and his response to it.
+No better model among them exists than Jeremiah, both in that which God commissioned him to do and in the way he responded to it.
+In God's commission to him one can see both the significance of the work to which God called him and the great responsibility which God placed upon him.
+When one reads Jeremiah's two books, one is struck with the degree to which he comprehended both of these elements of his work.
+Perhaps it is not too much to say that no mere man ever surpassed his faithfulness in discharging his assigned task and none ever did so under greater duress, opposition, and suffering.
+We discover the key to the incomparable work and life of Jeremiah in God's charge to him and his response to it.